-are an organizational construct.
+Namespaces are an organizational construct.
 They cannot be instantiated (as with New) like a Class.
 Instead, we use them to separate code into logical parts.
-They help developers understand code but do not impact execution.Class

-is divided into three classes.
-The first two classes use custom namespaces—Perls and Ruby.
+This example program is divided into 3 classes.
+The first 2 classes use custom namespaces—Perls and Ruby.
 They both contain classes—two independent classes both named Website.
-Those two classes are not related or linked.

 Public Shared Sub Execute()